Our Philosophy

 She believes that the technology largely already exists to move away from using dogs for human product safety testing and this issue can be tackled through a public health dissemination and implementation approach supported by legislative changes.
 Amy hopes her background in science and public health will be an asset to working collaboratively with policy makers, scientists, and biotechnology companies to better understand and address barriers to implementing new technology so we can promote dog welfare while simultaneously advancing science.

 Amy has had the privilege of having beagles as companion animals throughout her life.
 She is the proud dog parent to her beagle, Maggie.
-Amy has also been organizing at the grassroots level for the last several years after she first learned about the issue of dogs being used for human product safety testing.
-Amy is currently Co-Founder of The Marty Project, where she plans to serve as Director of Science.
+Amy has been organizing at the grassroots level for the last several years after she first learned about the issue of dogs being used for human product safety testing and is thrilled to be able to focus on upstream advocacy efforts to prevent dogs from ever entering laboratories.

 *Amy's views are solely her own and do not represent that of her employer.